CS178A-B/final-project-sentinals/README.md

 For the sentry blaster, a servo is used to feed ammunition into the flywheel to commence firing.
 Originally, in its stock form, this mechanism depends  on trigger pull by the user to allow ammunition to be fed into the flywheel system.
 The blaster also no longer requires 6 C batteries as required in its stock formation.
 Instead, we were able hook the flywheel system, the component that actually fires the ammunition, with a power supply.

+At the moment, we have two Arduinos for the blaster, where one operates the servo that feeds ammo into the flywheel system and the other powers the flywheel system.

 In the project directory, you can run:

 ### `npm start`